VidTu/Ksyxis/README.md

 This mod is **NOT** how mods *should be written*.
 This was (and is, currently) an experiment to create a simple and portable mod with as much supported versions as possible.
 Its compatibility issues are probably unfixable, though the world loading speedup is real.
-Nevertheless, it's an interesting concept and it works.
+Nevertheless, it's an interesting concept, and it works.
 For the curious ones, the source code is very documented.